-If you're not squatting, you're not really training.
-You're playing.
-Socializing.
+Perfect squats for mass and strength!
+If you’re not squatting, you’re not really training.
+You’re playing.
 Perhaps hoping to add an inch or two to your arms by doing a bunch of upper-body exercises.
-But the fact is you're not going to make any appreciable gains unless you incorporate a serious squatting routine into your overall program.
+But the fact is you’re not going to make any appreciable gains unless you incorporate a serious squatting routine into your overall program.

+You have to do perfect squats for mass and strength.
+This means full squats done correctly.
+It alkso means heavy weight.
 All muscular development starts with some form of strength training.
-Without establishing a solid strength base, your muscles will not grow to any significant degree, and thus will not have appreciable definition or shape.
-A prevalent training misconception is that you can grow by teasing a variety of muscles with a wide range of exercises without bothering to use any heavy weights.
-Teasing the muscles can be effective for older men, as well as for younger ones who aren't really trying to add size to their physiques, but it's a big mistake for individuals who are trying to pile on muscle to their upper body, back and legs.
+Without establishing a solid strength base, your muscles will not grow to any significant degree.
+That means you will not have any appreciable definition or shape.
+A prevalent training misconception is that you can grow by teasing a variety of muscles.
+This suggests using a wide range of exercises without bothering to use heavy weights.
+Teasing the muscles can be effective for older men.
+Also for younger ones who aren’t really trying to add size to their physiques.
+But it’s a big mistake for individuals who are trying to pile on muscle to their upper body, back and legs.

 Likewise, all strength development begins in the center of the body: the hips and legs.
-You'll never be any stronger than this area of your body.
+You’ll never be any stronger than this area of your body.
 Period.
 This means you must squat.
-Leg presses are certainly beneficial, as are various machines, but no other exercise even compares to the squat for building power in the hips and legs.
+Leg presses are certainly beneficial.
+So are various machines.
+Yet no other exercise even compares to the squat for building power in the hips and legs.

 Part of the reason for their prowess in the full squat was that they also competed in Olympic weightlifting meets.
 But once the athletic points were eliminated from bodybuilding shows, many began avoiding the squat rack in favor of more timid leg movements.

-The current trend in bodybuilding light weights for high reps and partial squats in place of the full-range movement, seems to be in direct contrast to those super strongmen.
+The current trend in bodybuilding is light weights for high reps.
+It’s also partial squats in place of the full-range movement.
+This seems to be in direct contrast to those super strongmen.
 Why is this?
-It's certainly not because the lighter weights or partial movements are more productive; they aren't.
-It's because it's easier to do a quarter squat than a full one, and it's much easier not to have to strain under a loaded barbell.
+It’s certainly not because the lighter weights or partial movements are more productive.
+They aren’t.
+It’s because it’s easier to do a quarter squat than a full one.
+It’s much easier not to have to strain under a loaded barbell.

-But there is a cardinal rule in strength training: Whenever you do any exercise in an easier manner, that exercise becomes less effective.
-I'm not talking about technique; I'm talking about effort.
+Whenever you do any exercise in an easier manner, that exercise becomes less effective.
+I’m not talking about technique.
+I’m talking about effort.
 In order for squats to be productive, they have to be worked hard and with heavy weights.
-If the final few reps of the final set on a heavy day don't make you see the White Buffalo, you didn't use enough weight.
-This may not sound like much fun, and it's not, especially at first.
+That;s why this article is called “Perfect Squats For Mass And Strength”.
+If the final few reps of the final set on a heavy day don’t make you see the White Buffalo, you didn’t use enough weight.
+This may not sound like much fun, and it’s not, especially at first.
 But what is fun is to see your poundages climb and your body grow.

-I'm well aware of the arguments against the full squat.
+I’m well aware of the arguments against the full squat.
 They make your glutes too big.
-They're bad for your knees.
+They’re bad for your knees.
 Nonsense.
 Full squats certainly involve the glutes, but in no way do they work those muscles to a greater extent than the others.
 They are worked proportionately, which is desirable.
 Why would anyone want large quads and tiny glutes?
-Muscular glutes do not detract from a physique; on the contrary, they improve it.
-Mr. Olympia Sergio Oliva came from an Olympic weightlifting background, so he always did lots of deep squats, and his lower body was fantastic and perfectly proportioned.
+Muscular glutes do not detract from a physique.
+On the contrary, they improve it.
+Mr. Olympia Sergio Oliva came from an Olympic weightlifting background, so he always did lots of deep squats.
+His lower body was fantastic and perfectly proportioned.

-As to the potential for damaging your knees by doing full squats, it's been proved over and over that full squats are actually less damaging to the knee joints than partial movements.
+What about the potential for damaging your knees by doing full squats?
+It’s been proven over and over that full squats are actually less damaging to the knee joints than partial movements.
 The National Strength Coaches Association, which deals with athletes who engage in contact sports, has gone on record in favor of full squats.
-The reason is fairly simple: Whenever a person stops anywhere above the parallel position, the responsibility of stopping the resistance falls directly on the knees.
+The reason is fairly simple.
+Whenever a person stops anywhere above the parallel position, the responsibility of stopping the resistance falls directly on the knees.
 But once the thighs go below parallel, even slightly, the stress transfers from the knees to the hips, adductors and leg biceps.

 In many instances, individuals perform partial squats rather than full squats because their instructors don’t know how to teach the full movement correctly.
 So to hide their ignorance, they use one or more of the standard arguments against full squats.
 In truth, they are doing their students a disservice.

-Positioning the bar properly on your back is quite important: The pressure of the barbell on the upper back causes more discomfort for beginners than any other aspect of the exercise.
-The problem is that the lifter, feeling the pain, tries to pull away from the bar, which places even more pressure on his spine.
+Positioning the bar properly on your back is quite important.
+The pressure of the barbell on the upper back causes more discomfort for beginners than any other aspect of the exercise.
+The problem is that the lifter, feeling the pain, tries to pull away from the bar.
+This places even more pressure on his spine.
 The trick is to shrug your traps upward to create a ledge on which to cushion the bar.

 Your hand spacing should be fairly narrow.
 A closer hand spacing will help you stabilize the bar on your upper back.
 It’s critical to lock the bar tightly in place, because any movement will result in discomfort.

 Proper foot positioning depends on your height.
 In the basic stance, your feet should be spaced slightly wider than your shoulders, while your toes should be turned slightly outward.
-Taller people usually find that a wider stance works well for them, although a bit of experimentation will help you find the stance that best suits you.
-Just make sure you're able to go below parallel without your heels coming off the floor.
-If keeping them on the floor presents a major problem, try placing a small plate or block under your heels at the beginning.
-But don't use this aid for an extended period of time, because elevating your heels places your knees in a more vulnerable position.
-The tendency of your heels to come off the floor merely reflects a lack of flexibility in the rear portion of your lower legs, and performing squats will actually improve this flexibility.
+Taller people usually find that a wider stance works well for them.
+Although a bit of experimentation will help you find the stance that best suits you.
+Just make sure you’re able to go below parallel without your heels coming off the floor.
+Is keeping them on the floor presents a major problem?
+Try placing a small plate or block under your heels at the beginning.
+But don’t use this aid for an extended period of time.
+Elevating your heels places your knees in a more vulnerable position.
+The tendency of your heels to come off the floor merely reflects a lack of flexibility in the rear portion of your lower legs.
+Performing squats will actually improve this flexibility.

 Before you start down with the weight, take a moment to tighten your entire back.
 The squat is as much a back exercise as it is a leg exercise.
 If you relax your back at all, the bar will not stay in the correct position throughout the entire movement.
 So pull your shoulder blades together and tense your lower-back muscles.